suborbital/docs/website/docs/e2-core/e2-core-api/request.md

 ## ID

-Returns the unique ID assigned to the request by Atmo:
+Returns the unique ID assigned to the request by E2 Core:

 <MultiLanguageCodeBlock>